 Editor's note: Concerning Reference UE and Target UE, whether new name will be defined to differentiate with the term Reference UE and Target UE used in eLCS is FFS.

-Assistant UE: A UE who provides assistance for Ranging/Sidelink Positioning when the direct ranging/Sidelink positioning between a Reference UE and a Target UE cannot be supported.
+Assistant UE: A UE supporting Ranging/Sidelink Positioning between a SL Reference UE and a Target UE over PC5, when the direct Ranging/Sidelink positioning between the SL Reference UE and Target UE cannot be supported.
+The measurement/result of Ranging/Sidelink Positioning between the Assistant UE and the SL Reference UE and that between the Assistant UE and the Target UE are determined and used to derive the Ranging/Sidelink Positioning result between Target UE and SL Reference UE.